-This technique negates having to ask the same question at the end of the call which can increase call handling time as human nature often means if we are asked if there is anything else, we will try to find something.
+This technique avoids having to ask the same question at the end of the call, which can increase call handling time as human nature often means if we are asked if there is anything else, we will try to find something.

-Relevant probing helps unearth the customer’s need and reduces ACHT.
-We need to encourage agents to ONLY do relevant probing when they seek answers to help customers.
+Relevant probing helps unearth the customer’s need and reduces Average Handling Time (AHT).
+We need to encourage advisors to ONLY do relevant probing when they seek answers to help customers.

 - LISTEN to the main query attentively.
 This helps to get many cues from the query itself – hence reducing the need to probe.

 - Do open-ended probing when you need to recommend something to a customer or when the customer is facing an inconvenience.
 Ensure closed probing when you need the reply in just a yes or no to hand-hold the customer.